smithy-lang/smithy/1.0/_sources/spec/aws/aws-restjson1-protocol.rst.txt

         the JSON property name to a custom value.
     * - :ref:`timestampFormat <timestampFormat-trait>`
       - Defines a custom timestamp serialization format.
+    * - :ref:`requestCompression <requestCompression-trait>`
+      - Indicates that an operation supports compressing requests from clients to services.

 ------------